Udaya391/elysia-next-error-handler/README.md

 - `nextJsError()`: Checks for Next.js internal errors (redirects, `notFound()`) and re-throws them so Next.js can handle them. **Must be placed early in the chain.**
 - `apiError()`: Catches `APIError` instances and returns a structured JSON response `{ success: false, message, code }`.
 - `notFoundError()`: Catches Elysia's `NotFoundError` and calls Next.js `notFound()`.
-- `ignoreValidationAndParseError()`: Ignores Elysia's validation and parse errors so they can be handled by other handlers or default behavior.
+- `ignoreValidationAndParseError()`: Ignores Elysia's validation and parse errors, allowing Elysia's default behavior to handle them.
 - `internalServerError()`: Logs the error and returns a generic 500 response.

 ### `APIError`